openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 - T1: Provision an OpenEBS LVM local PV of 5 GB capacity from a thick pool (VG) and mount it on an application pod, dump 3 GB of data onto the volume.
 Check the usage of the volume from the backend and compare against the dashboard value.
 - T2: Perform T1, then check the usage of the VG from the backend and compare against the dashboard value.
 - T3: Provision an OpenEBS LVM Local PV of 1 GB from the VG and mount it on fio application pod.
 Run different fio workloads with combinations of read/write IOs on the volume.
 Observe the various performance metrics using `iostat -x` and compare the same against the dashboard values.
+- T4: Remove (de-provision) one or more disks from the VG till the LV status changes from "Active" to "Not available".
+Check the status in the dashboard.

 ## Graduation Criteria